Bertha Pappenheim: Illness and treatment as Anna O.

 Between 1880 and 1882, Pappenheim was treated for a variety of symptoms that began when her father suddenly fell seriously ill in mid-1880 during a family holiday in Ischl.
 His illness was a turning point in her life.
 While sitting up at night at his sickbed she was suddenly tormented by hallucinations and a state of anxiety.
 At first the family did not react to these symptoms, but in November 1880 a friend of the family, the physician Josef Breuer, began to treat her.
 He encouraged her, sometimes under light hypnosis, to narrate stories, which led to partial improvement of the clinical picture, although her overall condition continued to deteriorate.
 Breuer kept his then-friend Sigmund Freud abreast of her case, informing his earliest analysis of the origins of hysteria.

 Starting on 11 December, Pappenheim was bedridden for several months.
-Pappenheim's father died on 5 April 1881.
-As a result, she became fully rigid and did not eat for days.
+When her father died, on 5 April 1881, she became fully rigid and did not eat for days.
 Her symptoms continued to get worse and on 7 June she was admitted against her will to the Inzersdorf sanatorium, where she remained until November.
 After returning she continued to be treated by Breuer.
 She returned to this sanatorium several times over the course of the following years (sometimes at her own wish).

-According to Breuer, the slow and laborious progress of her "remembering work" in which she recalled individual symptoms after they had occurred, thus "dissolving" them, came to a conclusion on 7 June 1882 after she had reconstructed the first night of hallucinations in Ischl.
-"She has fully recovered since that time" were the words with which Breuer concluded his case report.
+The slow and laborious progress of what Breuer called her "remembering work", in which she recalled individual symptoms after they had occurred, thus "dissolving" them, came to a conclusion on 7 June 1882 after she had reconstructed the first night of hallucinations in Ischl.
+Breuer concluded his case report with the words "She has fully recovered since that time".

-Anna O. was the pseudonym given to Pappenheim by Josef Breuer while she was his patient, in his descriptions of her as a case study.
-The pseudonym was constructed by shifting her initials B.P. one letter back in the alphabet to A.O.
+Anna O. was the pseudonym given to Pappenheim by Breuer while she was his patient, in his descriptions of her as a case study.
+The pseudonym was constructed by shifting her initials "B.P." one letter back in the alphabet to "A.O."
 Aspects of the Anna O. case were first published by Freud and Breuer in 1893 as preliminary communications in two Viennese medical journals.
 The detailed case history appeared in 1895 in his book Studies on Hysteria, written in collaboration with Freud.